Viscosity and dissipative hydrodynamics from effective field theory: Introduction

+We will argue that, generically, CTP effective field theories include couplings between the two time axes, expressed within the {\it influence functional} considered first by Feynman and Vernon in \cite{Feynman:1963:TGQ}, which includes all effective interactions.
+The coupling of the two time axes is a result of the system-environment interactions, after the environment had been integrated out, with the details of the effective action depending both on the choice of the integrated-out degrees of freedom as well as the initial state.
+This in turn leads to an effective theory of the low-energy system, which experiences dissipative dynamics.

-{\em Introduction ---} Effective theories of Goldstone modes are the appropriate framework to systematically derive hydrodynamics \cite{Dubovsky:2005xd,Dubovsky:2011sj,Leutwyler:1996er}.
-The equations of non-dissipative hydrodynamics have previously been generated using this description at zeroth order in the gradient expansion for relativistic fluids that are insensitive to static, non-compressional deformations \cite{Dubovsky:2005xd,Dubovsky:2011sj} and at second order by \cite{Bhattacharya:2012zx}.
-A serious limitation of this scheme is that dissipative forces cannot be derived from the variational principle.
-Our goal is, however, to develop a systematic scheme for the construction of hydrodynamics at all orders - including dissipation.
-One approach to this problem is to rely on linear response theory \cite{Endlich:2012vt}.
-In this work, we will report on another method that describes dissipative fluids.
-By considering the effective action that emerges in the Closed-Time-Path (CTP) formalism introduced by Schwinger \cite{schw}, the dissipative hydrodynamical equations of motion will be derived as variational equations at a phenomenological level directly in terms of an effective classical CTP field theory without a microscopic derivation.
-By varying the fields on only one of the two CTP time axes, we will obtain the energy-momentum balance equation containing a two-tensor that will not be conserved because of interactions between the fluid and the environment.
+This structure descends into a classical low-energy theory, which we will use to derive dissipative hydrodynamical equations of motion from variational principle.
+This will be done at a phenomenological level, directly in terms of an effective classical CTP field theory without a microscopic derivation, in accordance with the logic used in \cite{Dubovsky:2005xd,Dubovsky:2011sj}.
+By varying the fields on only one of the two CTP time axes, we will obtain the energy-momentum balance equation containing a two-tensor that will not be conserved because of interactions between the IR degrees of freedom of the fluid and the environment.
 Near hydrodynamical equilibrium, however, we will show that this tensor becomes approximately conserved.
-We will, therefore, identify it as the fluid's stress-energy tensor.
-Using the energy-momentum balance equation, we will also derive the Navier-Stokes equations.
-Shear viscosity will be shown to vanish and a possible cause of this restriction will be discussed, i.e. the theory's invariance under volume-preserving diffeomorphisms.
-Thermodynamical quantities and bulk viscosity will be identified in terms coefficient functions of the effective Lagrangian.
-Finally, we will discuss entropy production and conclude by summarising our results.
+We will then discuss the dynamical regime in which this tensor can be identified with the fluid's phenomenological stress-energy tensor.
+Using the energy-momentum balance equation, we will derive the equations of motion, which will have the form of the Navier-Stokes equations.
+The shear viscosity will be shown to vanish and a possible cause of this restriction will be discussed, i.e. the theory's invariance under volume-preserving diffeomorphisms.
+Non-vanishing thermodynamical quantities and the bulk viscosity will be identified in terms of the coefficient functions of the effective Lagrangian.